Read Oprah Winfrey's full Golden Globes speech

 They threatened to kill her if she ever told anyone, but her story was reported to the NAACP, where a young worker by the name of Rosa Parks became the lead investigator on her case, and together they sought justice.
 But justice wasn't an option in the era of Jim Crow.
 The men who tried to destroy her were never persecuted.

-Recy Taylor died ten days ago, just shy of her 98th birthday.
+Recy Taylor died 10 days ago, just shy of her 98th birthday.

 She lived as we all have lived, too many years in a culture broken by brutally powerful men.
 For too long, women have not been heard or believed if they dared to speak their truth to the power of those men.
 But their time is up.